mthsfrts/Code_Challenges/readme.md

 ## Contact

-Feel free to add and ask constructive conversations, and please reach out for any doubt or issue that you might cross to.
+Feel free to send constructive critics, and please reach out for conversation, doubt or issue that you might have.